jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

 (3) On becoming registered under the Financial Service Providers (Registration and Dispute Resolution) Act 2008, the creditor may enforce the creditor's rights in relation to the costs of borrowing, but only—
   (a) if the creditor has given written notice to the debtor, containing the information specified in subsection (5); and (b) in relation to the costs of borrowing directly attributable to periods after such notice has been given to the debtor.
-(4) Subsection (3) is subject to any other provision of this Act that prohibits enforcement of the credit contract.
+(4) Subsection (3) is subject to any other provision of this Act that prohibits enforcement of the consumer credit contract.
 (5) The notice required under subsection (3)﻿(a) must clearly inform the debtor— (a) that the creditor is now registered under the Financial Service Providers (Registration and Dispute Resolution) Act 2008; and
   (b) of the date on which the creditor became registered; and